BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 ---

-## Remove machine-id
+# !
+Remove machine-id !

-Every machine need a unique machine-id.
-This is generated when new machine is created.
+Every VM must have a unique machine-id.
+Machine IDs are generated on fist boot of the VM.
+This VM is being prepared for template transformation so existing machine-id must be removed otherwise subsequent VMs will share duplicate machine-ids.

+From Terminal session remove machine-id and build symlink if required.

 ```bash
 # View machine-id